vals-productions/sqlighter/README.md

 This implementation is based on standard Android's SQlite implementation that is being used on Android devices, and matching implementation on iOS device.

+This library does not attempt to replicate Android's implementation completely.
+The goal is to provide ability to execute pretty much any SQL statements at either of the platforms with single and simple interface without dependencies on existing platform specific implementations.

 ```
    Android                            iOS

               Interface Definition

-                   j2objc
+  /*provided*/      j2objc     /*generated*/
 SQLighterDb.java ----------> SQLighterDb.h, SQLighterDb.m
-                   j2objc
+  /*provided*/      j2objc     /*generated*/
 SQLighterRs.java ----------> SQLighterRs.h, SQLighterRs.m

                Implementation
+  /*provided*/                 /*provided*/
 SQLighterDbImpl.java         SQLighterDbImpl.h
                              SQLighterDbImpl.m
+                               /*provided*/
                              SQLighterRsImpl.h
                              SQLighterRsImpl.m
 ```
 Both implementations conform to SQLighterDb (core database methods) and SQLighterRs (ResultSet processing) interfaces.
-Android implementation for these is SQLighterDbImpl.java that is included. iOS implementation is a set of ios/impl *Impl.h and *Impl.m files.
-They implement same interfaces but after SQLighterDb.java and SQLighterRs.java get j2objc'd into Objective C classes with the use of --prefixes <file with prefix configs> option to prevent adding java package prefix to class names.
+Android implementation for these is SQLighterDbImpl.java that is included. iOS implementation is a set of ios/impl *Impl.h and *Impl.m files (see the diagram above).
+They implement same interfaces but after SQLighterDb.java and SQLighterRs.java get j2objc'd into Objective C classes.

+# j2objc

+SQLighterDb.java and SQLighterRs.java normally are to be converted into iOS to become SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.
+They are included in this repository in case you want to include them as is and, maybe, save some time in j2objc process.

+Conversion should be done with the use of --prefixes <file with prefix configs> switch to prevent adding java package prefix to class names.
 Sample file is below.
 ```
 <file with prefix configs>
 ...
 com.vals.a2ios.sqlighter=
 ...
 ```
+This makes code look cleaner in case you'd like to use sqlighter for some iOS functionality that is not matching your Android counterpart.

-So, you should get the content of ios/j2objc/ (provided as an example) in your Objective C project, and add those files to your project.
+So, you should get the content of ios/j2objc/ (provided as an example) in your Objective C project, and add those files to your project after they are converted.

-This library does not attempt to replicate Android's implementation completely.
-The goal is to provide ability to execute pretty much any SQL statements at either of the platforms with single interface without dependencies on existing platform specific implementations.

 ### Project configuration